tiendatscorpy/ETL-pipeline/README.md

 ## TODO

 - describe how to save features in a database or data lake. describe what type of database, or data lake, you would use to store these features, how you would store the data and what design and architecture considerations you have to make this database / data lake scalable

-- The extractor and normalization parameters as well as input and output paths should be configurable (e.g., window size, hop length, num frequency bands, num mfccs, ...).
-The yaml config file should provide details regarding two aspects of the pipeline (see Entry Point section below):
-    - Which feature extractor / normalizer to use
-    - Values to use for the parameters of each component of the pipeline (e.g., save folder for data saver, dataset folder for data loading, number of bands (Mels) for (Mel-)Spectrogram extractor)